 Public Notice: Public notices of direct federal activities and applications for federal permits and licenses are coordinated by the Coastal Program through the DNR Regional Environmental Review Log.
 In addition, by Memorandum of Understanding between the Environmental Quality Board (EQB) and the DNR, copies of all applications and comments received by EQB for the Board's publication, the Monitor, will be forwarded to the Coastal Program for use in determining consistency with the enforceable policies and authorities of the approved coastal program.
 The Coastal Program will coordinate the notice of application with the appropriate state agency(s).
-Thus, existing public notice and comment procedures will be used to ensure public participation in the consistency certification review.
-The appropriate state agency(s) in coordination with the Coastal Program will ensure that additional public participation is provided for, if necessary, including public hearings.
+Thus, existing public notice and comment procedures will be used to ensure public participation in the Coastal Program will ensure that additional public participation is provided for, if necessary, including public hearings.